 We must make faster progress on the unsheltered homelessness crisis.
 We can’t just wait until there’s enough affordable housing for everyone.
-Portland needs a rapid expansion of safe, clean, and secure temporary shelters and approved camping sites – and a ban on unauthorized camping throughout the city, with effective enforcement that gets unsheltered Portlanders the housing and help they need.
+Portland needs safe, clean, and secure temporary shelters and approved camping sites – and a ban on unauthorized camping throughout the city, with effective enforcement that gets unsheltered Portlanders the housing and help they need.
 We want to see elected officials at every level making sure that we’re taking action and funding solutions.

 Housing remains a critical need in our community.
-We need the city government to cut the red tape, reduce permitting time and complexity, and accelerate public support and incentives to create new affordable housing, particularly for renters.That includes getting creative about converting commercial office space into housing.
+We need the city government to cut the red tape, reduce permitting time and complexity, and accelerate public support and incentives to create new affordable housing, particularly for renters.
+That includes getting creative about converting commercial office space into housing.

 We have a public safety crisis on our streets.
 Those suffering from addiction or mental illness must have adequate access to treatment, and when behavioral health challenges become a public safety threat, law enforcement needs to be able to require folks to seek treatment.
 We need a community-wide commitment to sobering centers and deflection systems that ensure that everyone in our community is safe.
 It will take a combination of expanded social services – including Portland Street Response – to assist those in trouble alongside an appropriate law enforcement response to ensure that every family is safe and feels safe walking downtown and in their neighborhood.